unison-code/llvm/README.md

 ## Building, Testing, and Installing

-Just checkout `release_38-unison`(corresponding to upstream LLVM's master and release branch) and follow the instructions provided at LLVM's [website](http://llvm.org/docs/GettingStarted.html) as usual.
+Just checkout the branch `release_38-unison` and follow the instructions provided at LLVM's [website](http://llvm.org/docs/GettingStarted.html) as usual.

 ## Running